endurantgames/cosmiclegends/src/classes/inventor.md

 Whenever you make a roll that uses your skill, roll an additional number of dice equal to the Volume.

-## Class Ability: No Wasted Effort

-When you make a roll to advance a Goal, you can choose to add some or all of the roll's Effectiveness to the Teamwork Pool instead.

 ## Power Words

 You can use your Power Words in the following ways: